-Regional racing earnings help make life better for everyone, not only members of racecourse communities.
+Racing by Local Governments earnings help make life better for everyone, not only members of racecourse communities.

 About the organizational structure of NAR

 NAR currently consists of eight departments.
 Aside from those departments, there is an executive committee and other external board committees that discuss and decide on a variety of measures regarding the agreements with the local public authorities that host racing by local governments mainly to ensure fairness and transparency of its business.